MicrosoftDocs/azure-reference-other/stream-analytics-docs/getmetadatapropertyvalue.md

 #### To query *all possible* adapter-related properties as a record:
 `SELECT GetMetadataPropertyValue(iotInput, 'IoTHub') AS iotRecord FROM iotInput`

-When using IoT Hub routing feature to an Event Hubs endpoint, the property will be available by reading properties at the Event Hubs level, as shown below.

-`SELECT GetMetadataPropertyValue(ehInput, '[EventHub].[IoTConnectionDeviceId]') AS myIoTDeviceId FROM ehInput`

 ## Default metadata properties for Blob input:
+* BlobName
+* BlobLastModifiedUtcTime
+* PartitionId

+Example
-`SELECT GetMetadataPropertyValue(blobInput, 'Blob') AS blobRecord FROM blobInput`
+`SELECT GetMetadataPropertyValue(blobInput, 'BlobName') AS myBlobName FROM blobInput`

 ## User properties